 Before you begin, decide which fields you want to make interactive.
 For example, you could allow users to view the categories within a dimension by color, or to view sales data over a period of time that they choose, and so on.
 The example described here sets up a table for which users can select the dimensions to display in the columns and rows.

-These steps use the Superstore sample to create a new parameter while you build the calculated field that will take advantage of it.
+These steps use the Superstore sample to create new parameters.

 For Data type, select String.